The Site of Byars-Hall High School

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 General Jacob Tipton (a few steps from this marker); Charles B. Simonton (within shouting distance of this marker); Augustus Hill Garland (approx. ¼ mile away); Thomas Goode (approx. 0.3 miles away); Cadmus Marcellus Wilcox (approx. 0.4 miles away); Tipton County Confederate Monument (approx. half a mile away); Tipton County in the Civil War (approx. half a mile away); Joe Brown Bivouac, U.C.V. (approx. 0.7 miles away).
 Touch for a list and map of all markers in Covington.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 21, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 335 times since then and 15 times this year.
+It was originally submitted on June 21, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 352 times since then and 7 times this year.
 Photos: 1, 2. submitted on June 21, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.